markvfowler55/https-github.com-ibm-developer-skills-network-mcino-Introduction-to-Git-and-GitHub/README.md

 ## Simple Interest Calculator

 The calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+This is a test merge for Coursera Task 2

 ```
 Input: